QUANTAXIS/QAHelper/README.md

 # qahelper README

-A Fast Annotation Generate tool, worked with QAManual()
+A Fast Annotation Generate Tool, worked with [QAManual](https://github.com/QUANTAXIS/QAManual)

 ## Install --> waiting for upload
 just open vsode, and search qahelper in extension store. then install it. easy to follow.

+## Notice
+annotation with self-define class is not supported we just support datetime module and typing module

 ## Usage